-We’ve put together a helpful worksheet for you to figure out how much you’ll need for a year at MIT.
-Use these tools to map your costs, make your own monthly budget, and find help in managing your money.
+Use this worksheet to figure out how much money you may need for a year at MIT—estimate your costs, make your own monthly budget, and find help in managing your money.

 How to prepare

-The worksheet is designed to help undergraduate students build a budget and manage their finances.
-Please note that the worksheet is meant to help you understand what your budget will look like.
-Your actual bill may differ from the worksheet.
+This worksheet is designed to help enrolled undergraduate students build a budget and manage their finances.
+Please note that this worksheet is meant to help you understand what your budget might look like; your bill (in MITPay) may differ from the worksheet, depending on your actual expenses.

 Before you begin, make sure you have a few items on hand:

-• A list of your personal expenses02 Your personal expenses will include all of the other costs you’ll have during the year: This can include books and other class materials, your phone bill, food costs (beyond the meal plan) and spending money.
+- A list of your expected personal expenses.02 Your personal expenses will include all of the other costs you’ll have during the year.
+This can include books and other class materials, your phone bill, food costs beyond a meal plan, and spending money.

 What do I do with this information?